Solo holidays: Our guide to single travel

 Check out some of our best solo holiday deals:

-Whether you’re a seasoned solo traveller or just looking to dip your toe in the solo holiday lifestyle, we’ve gathered some of our favourite destinations for solo travel.
+Whether you’re a seasoned solo traveller or just looking to dip your toe in the solo holiday lifestyle, we’ve gathered our 6 best places to travel alone.

 We realise that Southeast Asia is already a popular destination for solo travellers and backpackers.
 However, we decided on Vietnam specifically due to the diverse landscapes and variety of activities to do there.